 Grotesque Protests: Bodily Fluids, Social Media, and Activist Rhetorics

-Based on “Grotesque Protests in Social Media as Embodied, Political Rhetoric” (Bivens & Cole, 2018), this collaborative book project will examine how social media enables embodied, political protests in the United States and throughout the world.
+Based on “Grotesque Protests in Social Media as Embodied, Political Rhetoric” (Bivens & Cole, 2018), this collaborative book project examines how social media enables embodied, political protests in the United States and throughout the world.
 By analyzing political protests that use various body fluids (2012-2021), we argue these embodied, political protests are grotesque and used to recast power relations.
 In the process, these protestors provide rhetorical counter-strategies to populist discourse, which mirror other historical attempts to do much of the same.

 Locating Technical and Professional Communication at Two-Year Institutions

 Commenced in August 2018, “Locating Technical and Professional Communication (TPC) at Two-Year Institutions” identified TPC courses, certificates, concentrations, degrees, emphases, and programs from 1,235 public and private not-for-profit two-year institutions.
 Generously funded by a 2018 Council for Programs in Technical and Scientific Communication (CPTSC) research grant, the research team included Timothy J. Elliott (DePaul University), Gustav Karl Henrik Wiberg (Harold Washington College, University of Bern, Switzerland, and Nordic Electrochemistry ApS), and two undergraduate student research assistants, Yocelyn and Qahir.